cyberflys/Stegoflash/README.md

     🔵 -e {filename} {name of file where to save data} - use when extracting data from image to another file

-    🔵 -en {filename} {key} - used to encrypt secret data in file , and make it more secure. ( NEED TO SPECIFY A 🔑)
+    🔵 -en {filename} {key} - used to encrypt secret data in file , and make it more secure. ( NEED TO SPECIFY A 🔑) ( STILL IN REALLY BETA PHASE)

-    🔵 -de {filename} {key} - used to decrypt secret data in file , and output it to the screen.
+    🔵 -de {filename} {key} - used to decrypt secret data in file , and output it to the screen. ( STILL IN REALLY BETA PHASE)